 What Moms Need Most.
 Part IV: Moms Need Exercise

 Hey Mom: I’m looking at you.
-Yes you, the one who is overwhelmed with kids and work and bills and a home.
+Yes, you, the one who is overwhelmed with kids, work, bills, and a home.
 You, who feel stretched and strained and so very tired.
 And you — the one who hates exercise?
 I’m especially talking to you.
 Let me say it as gently, lovingly, and big-sister-like as I can:

 YOU NEED EXERCISE!!!